Noblis/INVSC-janice/docs/source/api/detection.rst

 JaniceDetectionType
 ~~~~~~~~~~~~~~~~~~~

-An opaque pointer to a struct that represents a detection.
+A struct that represents a detection.
 See :ref:`detection`
 for more information.

 .. _JaniceDetection: